Mojofreem/mojocore/README.md

 _Note on utf8 support_:
-> Clang follows sane expectations and converts \u#### into utf8 encoding within a char string. gcc illogically converts \u#### into utf16 encoding, even within a char string, and does work properly with the evaluator.
+> Clang follows sane expectations and converts \u#### into utf8 encoding within a char string. gcc illogically converts \u#### into utf16 encoding, even within a char string, and does not work properly with the evaluator.
 For gcc, you will need to manually encode utf8 characters.

 > There is no standard way to support unicode codepoints.
 Clang handles